fabcotech/dappy-docs/docs/intro.md

 ## Getting Started

-Dappy works a simple blockchain protocol that is specifically designed for names management,  ultra-scalability and efficiency.
-Dappy is nevertheless expected to migrate mid/long term to a stable and cheap layer 1 blockchain.
+Dappy works a simple blockchain protocol that is specifically designed for names management.
+You will not need tokens or cryptocurrency.

 Dappy CLI is the only javascript library that we need to use here.